Examining Quantitative and Qualitative Evidence in Health Care

 - 30 contact hours provided with JBI certification upon successful completion of chosen course or module of study.

-- NEST Systematic Review Service is available for an additional fee.
+- Systematic Review Consult Service is available for an additional fee.

 Learn More »

 - Day 5 is reserved primarily for completion of a systematic review proposal under guidance from Institute faculty.

 We also offer 3-day tracks (18 credit hours) for individuals who are interested only the review and synthesis of either quantitative evidence or qualitative evidence (but not both).
 This option is available for those who wish to learn the skills for reviewing only one of these two types of evidence.

 July 10, 13 & 14, 2023